GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 ## Introduction

-Learn how to create and deploy a generative AI application with Google Cloud's Genkit and Firebase.
+Learn how to create and deploy a GenAI application with Google Cloud and Firebase Genkit.
 This hands-on example provides skills transferable to other GenAI frameworks.

 You will learn how create the GenAI components that power the ****Movie Guru**** application.